Updated: Aug 2

 My youth was spent in Butler County, Ohio.
 In Hamilton, the county seat, there is a massive Soldiers, Sailors, and Pioneers monument that has listed on its walls those who served in a military capacity from the frontier period until the Spanish-American War.
 As a youngster I had visited the monument a time or two, but did not grasp until recently the Civil War importance of my home county.
-I certainly had little idea of the Kumler family, who had twenty-four men serve the Union.
+I certainly had little knowledge of the existence of the Kumler family, who had twenty-four men serve the Union.
 Kumler was simply the name of my high school football field, and nothing more.
+But in my recent efforts to learn more about Butler County's Civil War veterans, I stumbled across the Kumlers.

 The second eldest child of Henry and Susannah was Henry Jr., born in 1801, and who would marry Maria Christina Zeller in 1820.
 Of their ten children, Jesse B. (1832-1918) and Samuel E. (1839-1910) would serve the Union.
 Jesse would muster in as a private with Company I of the 31st Ohio Volunteer Infantry (OVI) on September 19th, 1861, and muster out of service about a year later.
 During his year of service, he would transfer from Company I to the regimental band.
 Younger brother Samuel would be a commissary sergeant in Company H of the 15th United States Infantry.
 Both Jesse and Samuel are buried in Woodland Cemetery and Arboretum in Dayton, Ohio.